 In conjunction with World Mental Health Day 2020, Prestige Malaysia talks to three dynamic women who redefine what true inner strength looks like.
-First the series, Didie Nasir, CEO of Dynamics Inc, shares her story of overcoming depression and facing her present battle with Stage IV colon cancer.
+First in the series, Didie Nasir, CEO of Dynamics Inc, shares her story of overcoming depression and facing her present battle with Stage IV colon cancer.

 Sporting a freshly shorn pixie cut, Didie Nasir, CEO of Dynamics Inc, brims with confidence and grace, yet she has had bouts with mental challenges – the first happened five years ago.
 “I had a clothing line then and pushed it as far as I could.
 It came to a point where I couldn’t take it any further and had little choice but to shut it down,” she recalls.
 The closure marked the beginning of an unforeseen downward spiral.
 An ambitious character with high expectations for herself, she explains, “I always had this vision of who I wanted to be, so when I felt like a failure, that’s when I went into depression.”